JaqiKal/task-master/README.md

 ### Local Deployment

-The project can be cloned or forked in order to make a local copy on your own system.
+The project can be cloned or forked to make a local copy on your system.

 For either method, you will need to install any applicable packages found within the *requirements.txt* file.
 - ```pip3 install -r requirements.txt```.